MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/microsoft-365-admin-center-preview.md

 - Switch back to the old admin center from the Home page by turning the toggle to **Off**. <br/><br/>![The new admin center toggle turned on](media/admin-center-toggle-on.png)

 While in the new admin center, you can give Microsoft feedback about your experience by selecting **Give feedback** right next to the **Need help?** button at the bottom of every page.
 Tell us what you like and what we could do better.
 In addition, you may get pop-up surveys from time-to-time asking about your overall impressions or a particular experience that's newly released.
-You can also give feedback at the end of this article by clicking **Was this information helpful?**
+You can also give feedback at the end of this article by selecting **Was this information helpful?**

 If you want to be an early adopter in the new admin center, you'll need to turn on Targeted release, and then when the new admin center is available you can switch to it to check it out and provide feedback.